 Step 3: Attaching the breadboard

-When working with hardware and software it is always prudent to test the hardware before you we write any code.
+When working with hardware and software, it is always prudent to test the hardware before you write any code.
 Identifying that the hardware is working enables us to quickly move on to writing code that will control the hardware.